dagreatcode/GADZ/README.md

 When adding new dependencies make sure they have license compatible with our company policy.
 If not contact legal department.
 When you finish creating a feature make a pull request so I can merge it into master branch.

-If there's an error please describe what exactly went wrong and how did you fix it.
-If possible provide screenshots or gifs If there's an error please provide as much information about this issue as possible - what were you doing when the error occurred, which part of
+If there's an error please describe what exactly went wrong and how did you fix it.<br/> If possible provide screenshots or gifs<br/>
+If there's an error please provide as much information about this issue as possible - what were you doing when the error occurred, which part of
-If there's an error please describe what exactly went wrong and how you fixed it.
+<br/>If there's an error please describe what exactly went wrong and how you fixed it.
 If possible provide code examples.

-If we are working on this project together, clone this project and ask for access.
+<br/>If we are working on this project together with (Solutions Architect) Mr. Vincent Kendrick, clone this project and ask for access.

-If you are working on this on your own, fork this project and continue to the next steps.
+<br/>If you are working on this on your own, fork this project and continue to the next steps.

 #### Please see examples and screenshots below.

 Folder
 |
 |-- app.js

 |-- controllers

 | |-- server.js

 | |-- userController.js
 etc...